google/xls/docs_src/dslx_reference.md

 IMPORTANT: You can only fuzz test parameters that are numeric (bits), or tuples of them at this time.

-IMPORTANT: Arrays are not currently supported, but are planned.

 #### Property function

 The property function is the core of the fuzz test.
 It takes the